Golgol Mebrahtu: Mladá Boleslav

 In mid-2016, Mebrahtu joined Czech First League club Mladá Boleslav in the Czech Republic.
 He scored 6 goals in 14 matches in the 2017–18 season, but fell out of the matchday squad after the arrival of new Mladá Boleslav head coach Jozef Weber and Mebrahtu's contract was mutually terminated in August 2018.

 Sparta Prague

 On 20 August 2018, it was announced he had signed a one-year contract with Sparta Prague and left the club at the end of the season.

 Brisbane Roar

-On the 22nd January 2021 it was announced that Mebrahtu had signed a deal with Brisbane Roar.
-He scored his first goal for the club on March 21st, a late equaliser in a 1-1 draw against Wellington Phoenix.
+On 22 January 2021, it was announced that Mebrahtu had signed a deal with Brisbane Roar.
+He scored his first goal for the club on March 21, a late equaliser in a 1–1 draw against Wellington Phoenix.

 PSM Makassar

 On 11 January 2022, Indonesian top flight side PSM Makassar announced it had signed Mebrahtu.

 International career

 Mebrahtu made his international debut for Australia's under-23 squad in 2011, coming on in the second half of in a loss to Japan U23.

 Because of his birthplace and ancestry, Mebrahtu is eligible to represent multiple teams internationally: Australia, the country he is now a naturalised citizen of and gained the status of professional footballer in, Sudan, the country of his birth, and, Eritrea, the country of his ancestry.

 Mebrahtu was approached by Daniel Solomon, an agent from the Eritrean National Football Federation, to play for Eritrea, the land of his ancestry, in August 2018.

 He was called up to the Eritrean team for a World Cup qualifying playoff against Namibia in September 2019, but did not feature in the matchday squads.